List of Courage the Cowardly Dog characters: Buschwick

-Buschwick (though he bans people from calling him that, insisting everybody refer to him as simply "Schwick") is a human-sized cockroach who comes from a New York City neighborhood of the same name.
+Buschwick (voiced by André Sogliuzzo) is a human-sized cockroach who comes from a New York City neighborhood of the same name.
 He appears in the episode "Courage in the Big Stinkin' City" and invites the Bagges backstage at Radio City Music Hall that is close to Rockefeller Center in Midtown Manhattan in New York City, New York, luring Muriel with the promise of rehearsing for a sitar concert which was a prize that she won in a contest and deceiving Eustace into thinking that he will get hot dogs.
-The insect sends Courage to retrieve a package, threatening to sentence Muriel to be a victim of an unseen monster behind a locked door if he does not receive the package before curtain time.
-He then adds that the police better be left out, which also results in Muriel's demise.
-Although the dog recovers the package, Schwick finds that its contents are damaged, infuriating him to the point of releasing his pet from its cage.
-The creature eats Eustace, but Courage and Muriel attend the concert while Schwick is arrested by a New York City Police Department police officer.
+Buschwick sends Courage to retrieve a package, threatening to sentence Muriel to be a victim of an unseen monster behind a locked door if he does not receive the package before curtain time.
+Although Courage recovers the package, Schwick finds that its contents are damaged, infuriating him to the point of releasing his pet from its cage.
+The creature eats Eustace, but Courage and Muriel attend the concert while Schwick is arrested.

 Buschwick's pet

-Buschwick's pet is a creature that is trapped behind a mousehole door in his rehearsal room.
-The unseen animal is responsible for the demise of previous visitors who entered the room (their bones are visible inside) and he warns Courage to recover his package before the curtain rises, without involving law enforcement, otherwise, he will release the monster on Muriel.
-Courage acquires the item, but the insect finds that the contents are damaged, causing him to release the creature which attempts to kill Muriel.
-Courage and Muriel escape unharmed, but the creature devours Eustace.
-The series producer has since confirmed that the animal is in fact a hamster.